There’s something for everyone during a visit to the coastal playground of Bodrum, Turkey

 If the answer to all or some of the above is ‘yes,’ the glamour granny recommends a visit to Bodrum on the Aegean coast of Turkey.

 There are so many things to do in Bodrum that you may even want to return again and again.

 Add to this easy access due to an international airport and hotels in Bodrum ranging from budget to 5 star and you should already be packing your bags!

 Love and art

-Apart from what’s left of the mausoleum, there is the massive 15th century castle that dominates the harbor.
-Built by the Crusaders, the castle’s walls incorporate debris, stones and reliefs from the mausoleum, because the ruins left by the earthquakes were used as building material.
-If you look closely, you’ll also find the odd carved stone in private houses.
+Apart from what’s left of the mausoleum, there is the massive 15th-century castle that dominates the harbor.
+Built by the Crusaders, the castle’s walls incorporate debris, stones and reliefs from the mausoleum, because the ruins left by the earthquakes were used as a building material.
+If you look closely, you’ll also find the oddly carved stone in private houses.